Seneca-ICTOER/Intro2C/docs/F-Refinements/two-dimensional-arrays.md

 id: two-dimensional-arrays
 title: Two-Dimensional Arrays
 sidebar_position: 5
-description: Describe the use of two-dimensional arrays
+description: Describes how to construct and use two-dimensional arrays
 ---

 # Two-Dimensional Arrays